 The Calverton Rail Spur continues to operate freight rail access to the industrial park.
 In 2008, the CDA board authorized and issued an RFP for rail design engineers for the Calverton Rail Access and Development Project and selected HDR, Inc., as the consultant for the project.
 In December 2008, the CDA authorized HDR to proceed with initial preliminary planning for the Calverton Rail Access Rehabilitation Project.
 In March 2009, the CDA board authorized HDR to proceed with the \$75,000 NYSERDA grant funded design portion of the project and in December 2009, the CDA board authorized HDR, Inc. to continue planning for the project with \$650,000 New York State Empire State Development grant funding secured in October 2009.
-In December 2009, the CDA board authorized the Calverton Rail Access Project to receive American Reinvestment and Recovery Act funding from the New York State Department of Transportation for the construction of the Calverton Rail Access Rehabilitation Project in an amount up to \$4.8 million.
+In December 2009, the CDA board authorized the Calverton Rail Access Project to receive American Reinvestment and Recovery Act funding from the New York State Department of

+Transportation for the construction of the Calverton Rail Access Rehabilitation Project in an amount up to \$4.8 million.
 In April 2010, the project received a Gold GREENLites Transportation Sustainability Award from New York State Department of Transportation.
 The project broke ground in May 2010 and made significant progress toward completion by the time weather shut down construction in December 2010.
 Construction was completed and the rail ready for operation by close of 2012.

-The Town of Riverhead Calverton Sewer District is finalizing plans for a \$7.5 million upgrade to the Calverton Sewage Treatment Plant (STP) from secondary to tertiary treatment that will also relocate the outflow pipe from McKay Lake, that is hydrologically connected to the Peconic Estuary to north of the groundwater divide.
+The Town of Riverhead Calverton Sewer District has completed its 7.5 million upgrade to the Calverton Sewage Treatment Plant (STP) from secondary to tertiary treatment that will also relocate the outflow pipe from McKay Lake, that is hydrologically connected to the Peconic Estuary to north of the groundwater divide.
+This project was completed with several grants.
 Senator LaValle successfully included a \$5 million dollar grant towards the upgrade in the 2014 NYS budget.
 Also in 2014, New York State Long Island Economic Development Regional Council awarded a grant of \$1.34 million towards the upgrade, the NYS DEC awarded a \$476,000 towards the upgrade through the Water Quality Improvement Program.
 Suffolk County awarded \$125,000 under the 1/4% Clean Water grant program in 2015.

-RAILROAD AVENUE CORRIDOR ACTIVITY IN 2019
+RAILROAD AVENUE CORRIDOR ACTIVITY IN 2021

 On behalf of New York State Courts, Suffolk County is charged with providing adequate facilities for court functions in Suffolk County.
 Suffolk County over a 15 year period has renovated and expanded existing buildings located adjacent to the Railroad Avenue Corridor to introduce 8 new courtrooms for a total of 18 courtrooms and larger jury space.
 In late 2013 Suffolk County completed construction on 5 additional vacated courtrooms thus bringing the facility to full occupancy.
 This expansion has generated significant activity in the Railroad Avenue Corridor and the Town anticipates renewed interest in private investment for redevelopment of the area.
 To encourage investment in the Railroad Avenue Corridor the CDA and Town have made affirmative efforts to remove blighted, vacant and dilapidated buildings.
 In 2015, The Town of Riverhead initiated legal action to compel demolition of a dilapidated building known as the former Courthouse Restaurant, 307 Griffing Avenue, Riverhead.
 The demolition of the building was completed in 2016.
 The property was demolished and the lot remains vacant.
-In 2018, the Town of Riverhead applied for a grant from Empire State Development for the purpose of creating a strategic plan for a transit oriented development at the Town's Court Street parking lot (which is adjacent to the Railroad Station).
-The \$25,000 grant was awarded in late 2018.
-This study is nearly complete and will result in the adoption of a new overlay zoning district which allows greater density.
-The Town also expects to produce and RFP for the Town Owned Railroad Avenue parking lot